 Examples of the types of technology that can be used to write policy are Sentinel from HashiCorp and OPA which is part of the CNCF.
 Both of these technologies allow for incredibly granular and precise control of the resources that your Terraform code is creating.

 However, this could also be something as mundane as ensuring the correct tags are put on resources!

 This post has gone through the standard backend and the remote operations backend, outlining what each entails and the benefits.
 You might be asking yourself, but what is the recommendation here?
 Well, here it comes.

 It doesn’t matter if you’re starting in your Terraform journey or you’re already deep down the rabbit hole; I would likely recommend checking out the remote operations backends first.
-If your organization can afford the paid tiers or you, fortunately, come in under the free tier that most products (including Scalr) offer, then this is a fantastic place to start.
+If your organization can afford the paid tiers or you, fortunately, come in under the free tier that most products offer, then this is a fantastic place to start.
 It gives you all of the joyful features discussed above and, more importantly, it means you have to do little to no state management, which is always positive.
 However, the standard backend is perfectly acceptable and very widely used in saying this.
 It does allow the perception of increased flexibility.
-However, I genuinely believe that the best option for most consumers is to use a remote operations backend as you gain too many additional features.
+However, I genuinely believe that the best option for most consumers and backend developers is to use a remote operations backend as you gain too many additional features.
 There is a vast reduction in operations overhead.